-Block macros from the Internet, and only allow vetted macros – with trusted locations, limited write access or digitally signed a trusted certificate – in prevents this.
+Block macros from the Internet, and only allow vetted macros – with trusted locations, limited write access or a digitally signed a trusted certificate – in.

 Admin accounts are the ‘keys to the kingdom’ and adversaries use these accounts to gain full access to information and systems.

 Stronger user authentication makes it harder for adversaries to access sensitive information and systems.
-Multi-factor authentications should be used for all users when they perform a privileged action or access an important data repository.
+Multi-factor authentication should be used for all users perfoming privileged actions or accessing an important data repository.

 Patch/mitigate computers with ‘extreme risk’ vulnerabilities within 48 hours.
 Use the latest version of applications.

-This strategy prevents security vulnerabilities in applications can be used to execute malicious code in systems.
+This strategy prevents the possibility of security vulnerabilities in applications being used to execute malicious code in systems.